Introduction

 Methods of Job Evaluation

-There are various methods employed in the evaluation of job, each with its advantages and disadvantages.
+There are various methods which are used in the evaluation of job.
 The key job evaluation methods include:

 Ranking Method

-• Explaining the Process of Ranking Jobs: Jobs are ranked in order of their importance or value within the organization.
+- Explaining the Process of Ranking Jobs: Jobs are ranked based on the level of importance or the contribution value each job provides to the organization.

 Classification Method